 Relief for charitable organisations

 Charities, or trustees of a charity, may be entitled to apply for an 80% reduction in their business rates.
 The reduction depends on the property being occupied either wholly or mainly for the charity's purposes.
-To qualify the organisation will normally have to be registered as a charity with the Charity Commission or comply with the objectives of a charitable organisation.
+To qualify, the organisation will normally need to be registered as a charity with the Charity Commission or comply with the objectives of a charitable organisation.